HenrikBengtsson/future/revdep/problems.md

     All user-level objects in a package should have documentation entries.
     See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.
     ```

-# reproducible

-Version: 0.2.5

-## In both

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Namespace in Imports field not imported from: ‘devtools’ All declared Imports should be used.
-    ```

 # robotstxt